GENEVRA W. ALBERTI

 Genevra is The Clinic’s attorney and a fearless litigator in Immigration Court.
-She grew up in North Carolina and received undergraduate degrees in Psychology and Italian Language from the University of North Carolina at Chapel Hill (UNC), and is proficient in Italian.
-She graduated with honors from UNC in 2005 and was inducted into Phi Beta Kappa.
+She grew up in North Carolina, and graduated with honors from the University of North Carolina at Chapel Hill in 2005 and was inducted into Phi Beta Kappa.
 After spending three years working in New York City as a paralegal and traveling, Genevra attended law school at Washington University in St. Louis, from which she graduated cum laude in May 2011.

-Even before graduating, Genevra was able to obtain experience in immigration law: she worked for an immigration firm in St. Louis, Missouri during the summer of 2009, and then for the European Council on Refugees and Exiles in Brussels, Belgium during the summer of 2010.
-She also interned for the Federal Public Defender’s Office in St. Louis during her second year of law school – an experience that has been useful to her as an immigration attorney.
+Even before graduating, Genevra was able to obtain experience in immigration law, working for an immigration firm in St. Louis, Missouri, and later interning for the European Council on Refugees and Exiles (ECRE) in Brussels, Belgium.

-Rekha is a passionate advocate for immigration rights as it applies to the fair application of the law.
+Rekha is the President of The Clinic’s Board and a passionate advocate for immigration rights as it applies to the fair application of the law.
 With broad experiences as an assistant district attorney and practicing attorney, Rekha is a frequent speaker and lecturer on matters of immigration law.
 Representing clients whose cases garnered high-profile media attention, Rekha has the ability to articulate the law and its implications to all audiences.

 Rekha received her Juris Doctorate from Michigan State University College of Law in 1993.
-She has been an assistant district attorney in Sedgwick County, Ks. and in Douglas County, Ks.
+She has been an assistant district attorney in Sedgwick County, KS and in Douglas County, KS.
 Rekha is licensed to practice law in the states of Kansas, Texas, and Michigan, and has been practicing in the immigration litigation field since 2000.
-She is admitted to the U.S. Supreme Court, District of Kansas, Western District of Missouri, and the Federal Appeals Court for the Fifth, Seventh, Eighth, Tenth and Eleventh Circuits.
-Rekha is also a member of the American Immigration Lawyer’s Association, Texas Bar Association, Kansas Bar Association, and Kansas City Metropolitan Bar Association.
+She is admitted to the U.S. Supreme Court, District of Kansas, Western District of Missouri, and the Federal Appeals Courts for the Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits.
+Rekha is also a member of the American Immigration Lawyers Association, Texas Bar Association, Kansas Bar Association, and Kansas City Metropolitan Bar Association.

 Michael received his Juris Doctorate from Washburn University in 2002.
 The practice of law, while a second career, was not far from his beginnings as a law enforcement officer.
-Michael “served and protected” the citizens of Sedgwick County for 15 years before he went on to fulfill his dream of becoming a member of the Bar.
-He is admitted to the District of Kansas, and the Federal Appeals Court for the Second, Seventh, Eighth and Tenth Circuits.
+Michael “served and protected” the citizens of Sedgwick County, Kansas for 15 years before he went on to fulfill his dream of becoming a member of the Bar.
+He is admitted to the District of Kansas, to the Federal Appeals Court for the Second, Seventh, Eighth and Tenth Circuits, and to the Supreme Court of the United States.
 Michael also serves on the Board of Directors for Kansas Legal Services.
 His past service includes the Advisory Committee for the ABA Commission on Immigration and as a member of the USCIS Field Operations Liaison Committee for AILA.